eamonma/explore-my-chatgpt/README.md

 Enter your choice (1-7):
 ```

-This menu allows you to:
+**Menu Options:**

-- **View Top Conversations**: List conversations with the most turns.
+- **1. Show top conversations by turns:** Lists conversations with the highest number of turns.
-- **Search by Title**: Find specific conversations by their title.
+- **2. Find conversation by title:** Searches for a specific conversation by its title.
-- **Export Individual Conversations**: Save the raw JSON of a specific conversation (found by title) to the `reports/` directory.
+- **3. Export conversation by title:** Saves the raw JSON of a found conversation to the `reports/` directory.
-- **Read Conversation Text**: Display the full text of a conversation (found by title) in the console, including turn delineation and model information.
+- **4. Read conversation text by title:** Displays the full text of a found conversation in the console, including turns and model information.
-- **Generate Comprehensive Report**: Create a detailed report based on the current dataset and filters.
-The report is saved to the `reports/` directory (format based on `--format` or default) and also printed to the console.
+- **5. Generate comprehensive report:** Creates a detailed report based on the current data and filters.
+The report is saved to `reports/` (format determined by `--format` or defaults) and also shown in the console.
-- **Browse by Date**: Interactively explore conversations grouped by date.
+- **6. Browse conversations by date:** Interactively explore conversations grouped by their creation date.
-- **Exit**: Terminate the analyzer.
+- **7. Exit:** Closes the analyzer.

-### Viewing Reports:
+### 6. View Your Reports

-- Generated reports (text, JSON, CSV) are saved in the `reports/` directory (configurable in `config.py`).
+- Reports (text, JSON, CSV) are saved in the `reports/` directory (this can be changed in `config.py`).
-- Console output will also display summaries and requested information.
+- Summaries and requested data will also appear in your console.

-_(Note: The `analyze_n_a_model.sh` script mentioned in the original README suggests there might be specific, pre-configured analysis runs available via shell scripts.
-You can examine this script for its specific functionality.)_
+_(Note: The `analyze_n_a_model.sh` script, if present, might offer pre-configured analysis runs.
+Check its contents for specific details.)_

 ## 3. Core Purpose